 "The traces were still there.
 But time would slowly blur them and nothing would be left." – Edgar Hilsenrath

-An avalanche of right-wing extremism, xenophobia, nationalism, racism and antisemitism is once again sweeping over what we once perceived as open and democratic societies, closing in on us all, imbuing social interactionsrelationssociety with ever-increasing fear and hatred of “the other”, an invisible and mostly imagined enemy that changes with dominant political interests.
+An avalanche of right-wing extremism, xenophobia, nationalism, racism and antisemitism is once again sweeping over what we once perceived as open and democratic societies, closing in on us all, imbuing social interactions with ever-increasing fear and hatred of “the other”, an invisible and mostly imagined enemy that changes with dominant political interests.
 For generations, the instruments utilised to eliminate inconvenient narratives from official histories have included marginalisation and complete erasure of all traces of populations that disturb the accepted mythology of constructed national identities.

-One of the most there is no more concrete examples of this erasure lays than in the aftermath of the Holocaust in Eastern Europe, and here we focus our attention on the regions of Romania, former Bessarabia and Bukovina.:, when Ddespite the extermination of more than 500,000 Jews and Roma in this area during World War II, rather than commemorate these atrocities for posterity and in show of respect to the massacred, historical and political forgetting continued to bury the enormous impact of what had once been a flourishing cultural presence.
+One of the most concrete examples of this erasure lays in the aftermath of the Holocaust in Eastern Europe, and here we focus our attention on the regions of Romania, former Bessarabia and Bukovina.
+Despite the extermination of more than 500,000 Jews and Roma in this area during World War II, rather than commemorate these atrocities for posterity and in show of respect to the massacred, historical and political forgetting continued to bury the enormous impact of what had once been a flourishing cultural presence.
 Entire towns, neighbourhoods, cemeteries, whisper the absence of these former inhabitants…

 To counteract this tendency of erasure and to highlight the mechanisms of forgetting that are still at work here, we have initiated The Future of Memory, a transnational interdisciplinary platform of Holocaust remembrance, with events and exhibitions organized in cities where pogroms or deportations took place.
-A centralized archive of all the material produced for these exhibitions along with future undertakings will be collected in a comprehensive website that will also include user-generated content.
+A centralized archive of all the material produced for these exhibitions along with future undertakings will be collected in a comprehensive archive that will also include user-generated content.
 You can access this archive by clicking on the link and searching by any keyword, such as pogrom, city, date, name, etc. If your search term exists in one of the documentaries, the minute and transcription of that particular discussion will be appear.